 Developed societies generate a multitude of controversies between their members, which need to be resolved fairly if society is to function well.
 Judicial officers play a central role in that process by hearing and determining disputes according to law, but they are costly and their long tenure entrenches labour market rigidities.
 This is an inconvenience for modern governments, as they attempt to keep the wheels of justice turning, while facing budgetary constraints that drive them to seek ever greater cost-efficiencies.
 This article surveys the ways in which governments in Australia have sought to optimise the judicial labour force by creating a more flexible and cost-effective supply.
 The system of justice that has evolved in response to these developments is a complex one, with many complementary parts.
 There is no unique solution to the question of how many judicial officers society needs to quell disputes because this goal can be achieved in different ways.
 But great care needs to be taken to ensure that government action to find flexible sources of labour to meet the demand for judicial dispute resolution does not come at too high a price in terms of respect for the rule of law.

-Taylor, MP, Forbes, MK, Opeskin, B, Parr, N & Lanphear, BP 2016, 'The Relationship between Atmospheric Lead Emissions and Aggressive Crime: An Ecological Study', Environmental Health, vol. 15, no. 23, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Taylor, MP, Forbes, MK, Opeskin, B, Parr, N & Lanphear, BP 2016, 'The Relationship between Atmospheric Lead Emissions and Aggressive Crime: An Ecological Study', Environmental Health, vol. 15, no. 23, pp. 1-10.View/Download from: Publisher's site

 Many populations have been exposed to environmental lead from paint, petrol, and mining and smelting operations.
 Lead is toxic to humans and there is emerging evidence linking childhood exposure with later life antisocial behaviors, including delinquency and crime.
 This study tested the hypothesis that childhood lead exposure in select Australian populations is related to subsequent aggressive criminal behaviors.